Blue Diamond Prelude Fillies

 The Blue Diamond Prelude Fillies is a Melbourne Racing Club Group 2 Thoroughbred horse race run under set weight conditions, for two-year-old fillies, over a distance of 1100 metres, held at Caulfield Racecourse in Melbourne, Australia in February.
-Total prizemoney is A$300,000.

 History

 The race is a major preparatory race for the rich Blue Diamond Stakes held two weeks later.

-Fillies that have captured the Blue Diamond Prelude - Blue Diamond Stakes double:
+Fillies that have captured the Blue Diamond Prelude - Blue Diamond Stakes double are: